antoniomd-fi/Money-Coach/README.md

 You must create those users on database in previous order then, amd will have id **1** and test will have **2**.
 Those users is to simulate real users.
 Both passwords are: **1234**

-You use the previous authenticaton in the next endpoints:
+You will use the previous authenticaton in the next endpoints:

 * /getUser/{id}
 * /getTotalEntriesByUser/{id}
 * /getTotalExitsByUser/{id}
 * /getBalance/{id}

-when **{id}** will must be change to the id user, remember:
+where **{id}** will must be change to the id user, remember:

 * 1 to amd
 * 2 to test